 4. Harvest immature crops

-We’ve discussed before the hungry seasons that communities experience between their food supplies running out and the next harvest.
+We’ve discussed before the hunger seasons that communities experience between their food supplies running out and the next harvest.
 In certain situations, families may resort to harvesting immature crops as a much-needed stopgap.
 In Northern Bahr el Ghazal, more than 16% of families did this.
 Not only does this result in lower overall harvests, it also reduces the quality of the food.

 “The issue with harvesting immature crops is that your yield is less than when harvesting once it is fully ripe,” explains Kopplow.
 “Depending on the stage of maturity, the food is less digestible and shelf life is reduced due to higher moisture content.
 You would have to dry for longer but then people want to eat or sell it more or less immediately.”

 “It might feed them today, but they will have less — or, in the worst scenario, nothing left — to plant for the next agriculture season.” — Regine Kopplow, Senior Advisor, Food and Nutrition Security, Concern Worldwide